 Home Sweet Print – 3D Printed Homes

-A rchitects have been dreaming of 3d printed buildings for years, but last year Chinese-based WinSun Decoration Design Engineering Company began successfully printing them.
+A rchitects have been dreaming of 3d printed buildings for years, but last year Chinese-based WinSun Decoration Design Engineering Company with their mechanical expert witness have began successfully printing them.

 The process begins with CAD drawings which are printed by the companies array of 20 x 33 x 132 foot architectural printers.
 The printer uses a mixture of grounded construction and industrial waste such as glass and tailings around a base of quick-drying cement mixed with a proprietary hardening agent.
 Walls are hollow with a zig-zag interior allowing for reinforcement and insulation.
 Large pieces are produced in WinSun’s facility and then the structures are assembled on-site, complete with steel reinforcements and insulation in order to comply with official building standards.